-Your body needs 16 essential minerals to be able to perform its functions in an optimal manner, magnesium is one of these minerals.
+Magnesium is one of the 16 essential minerals your body needs to be able to perform its functions in an optimal manner.
+But you may be asking yout=rself: "What is transdermal magnesium?".

 It plays a key role in more than 300 enzymatic reactions inside your body, with major benefits in calcium absorption, bone formation and maintenance of healthy heart muscles.

 Our goal is to help your body achieve healthy levels of magnesium through our line of transdermal magnesium products which includes bath flakes, sprays, lotions, creams, and gels.

 To give a clearer idea of our technology, let's begin by explaining what transdermal means.

 Transdermal is a term used to describe a method of application where the active ingredient travels through the skin to reach the blood for distribution all over the body.